input-output-hk/blogpost_breaking_ed25519_vrf/blog.md

 Of course, the best solution, and the one suggested in this blogpost, is to not share the secret keys among different cryptosystems.

+## Acknowledgements
+Thanks to my wonderful colleagues, Gamze Kilic and Vanishree Rao for comments and review!

 [^1]: A non-expert reader should not be concerned of what this really means.
 Simply one should trust that extracting sk from pk is computationally hard and that